NAS-NeRF: Generative Neural Architecture Search for Neural Radiance Fields: Experiments

 \section{Experiments}

-We evaluate the SSIM~\cite{wang_image_2004}, PSNR, and LPIPS~\cite{zhang_unreasonable_2018} of our generated architectures on its corresponding scene from the Blender Synthetic dataset~\cite{mildenhall_nerf_2020} and compare against the original NeRF~\cite{mildenhall_nerf_2020} architecture as our baseline.
-To ensure that all architectures are trained to a comparable level, we scale the number of training iterations proportional to the architecture parameters efficiency ratio $\textit{ER}_{\textit{params}}$ and relative to the number of training iterations required for the baseline NeRF architecture (200k iterations).
-The architecture efficiency ratio $\textit{ER}$ is defined as follows and the metric used for this situation is parameter count.
+We evaluate NAS-NeRF on the Blender synthetic dataset~\cite{mildenhall2020nerf}, comparing SSIM~\cite{wang_image_2004}, PSNR, and LPIPS~\cite{zhang_unreasonable_2018} against the NeRF~\cite{mildenhall2020nerf} baseline.
+To ensure that all architectures are trained to a comparable level, we scale the number of training iterations proportional to the architecture parameter efficiency ratio $\textit{ER}_{\textit{params}}$ and relative to the number of training iterations required for the baseline NeRF architecture (200k iterations).
+Note that we define architecture efficiency ratio as $\textit{ER}_{\textit{metric}} = \textit{Metric}(A_{\textit{baseline}}) : \textit{Metric}(A_{\textit{generated}})$.

-We develop all our code leveraging the Nerfstudio framework~\cite{tancik_nerfstudio_2023} in order to maximize reproducibility and extensibility, and open source our repo\footnote{\url{https://saeejithnair.github.io/NAS-NeRF/}}.
-All architectures are trained using the default hyperparameters for the Vanilla NeRF model in Nerfstudio v0.2.1 (i.e. RAdam optimizer with a learning rate of $5\times 10^{-4}$).
+NAS-NeRF is built on the Nerfstudio framework (v0.2.1)~\cite{tancik_nerfstudio_2023} and all architectures are trained using the default hyperparameters for the \textit{Vanilla NeRF} model (i.e. RAdam optimizer with a learning rate of $5\times 10^{-4}$).
+To maximize reproducibility and extensibility, we also open source our repo\footnote{\url{https://saeejithnair.github.io/NAS-NeRF/}}.